Need compost for your farm?

 Compost increases organic matter, improving soil moisture retention!

 See the 2015 program handout! (pdf) (Dec.
 2015)

 Local farmers are using compost made from food scraps and yard waste!

 See Compost in Action

-  Forty-nine Snohomish and King County farmers are participating in the compost trials in 2015!
+Forty-nine Snohomish and King County farmers participated in the compost trials in 2015!

-  Click here to view a map of our 2015 compost trial farms! view map
+View a map (website) of our 2015 compost trial farms!

 (Mobile browsers may experience challenges with this Google custom map)

-  Watch a short video that highlights the programs’s results on one participating farm in the WSU agricultural compost research and outreach project.
+Watch this short video that highlights the programs’s results on one participating farm in the WSU agricultural compost research and outreach project.

 2014 Compost Research Trials